perryfardella/smart-livestock-feeder/docs/prd.md

 ## Q&A

 **Q:** Can the app be used on mobile devices?
-**A:** Yes, the web app is fully responsive and optimized for mobile use.
+**A:** Yes, the web app is fully responsive and optimised for mobile use.

 **Q:** How secure is the IoT communication?
 **A:** All MQTT communication is secured through AWS IoT Core with Cognito authentication and encrypted channels.